Yesterday, Lief Simon shared his picks for top property investment markets in 2019.

 Now that Montenegro is on a path for EU membership and gaining growing stature on the world stage, Kotor is back in my sights.
 When I was paying attention back in 2005, the market was driven mostly by Russian and Serbian tourists.
 Today, Westerners are increasingly on the scene.

 The difficulty is that Montenegro is a small country and Kotor is a tiny city.
 Not a lot of inventory.

 In addition to Kotor, I’m looking at Budva, the country’s main coastal resort town.

 Puerto Rico isn’t technically offshore for an American (as it’s an unincorporated U.S. territory), but it’s on my list for 2019 thanks to the 2017 Tax Cuts and Jobs Act.

 The tax incentives were created to spur investment in U.S. Opportunity Zones in general and apply beyond Puerto Rico.
 However, in the case of Puerto Rico, the entire island is an Opportunity Zone… meaning you can invest anywhere and qualify for the tax deferrals created by the new tax law.

-I’m trying to fit a trip to Puerto Rico into my travel schedule for the first half of 2019.
-Again, our Private Network members will receive an invitation to join me.
+Lief and I are trying to fit a trip to Puerto Rico into our travel schedule sometime during the first half of 2019.
+Our Private Network members will receive an invitation to join us.

 Here’s to a 2019 filled with global property profits.